-Standardised clients are those that do not have an assigned risk analyst specifically assigned to monitor them.
-This group includes Private clients, Individual Entrepreneurs and nonportfolioed Retail Banking companies.
-Assessment of these risks is based on in-house valuation and automatic decisionmaking models, complemented by specialised risk-analyst teams in a subsidiary manner when the model is not sufficiently precise.
+Standardised customers are those that do not have an assigned risk analyst specifically designated to monitor them.
+This group includes Private customers, Individual Entrepreneurs and non-portfolioed Retail Banking companies.
+Assessment of these risks is based on in-house valuation and automatic decision-making models, complemented by specialised risk-analyst teams in a subsidiary manner when the model is not sufficiently precise.